Young Dolph: Murder and trial

-Young Dolph was laid to rest on Tuesday, November 30, 2021.
-A service was held at First Baptist Church Broad Street.
-The family's caravan of black SUVs was escorted by security and Memphis Police to the cemetery across from Hamilton High School, Young Dolph's alma mater.
+Thornton was buried on November 30, 2021.
+A service was held at First Baptist Church on Broad Street.
+The family's caravan of black SUVs was escorted by security and Memphis Police to the Calvary Cemetery, across from Hamilton High School, Young Dolph's alma mater.

 On January 5, 2022, police identified one of the suspects responsible for the murder as 23-year-old Justin Johnson, and issued a first-degree murder warrant.
 A reward of up to $15,000 for information on the suspect was offered by the Tennessee authorities.
-Johnson had an established history of criminal charges and violence, as well as "ties to organized criminal gangs," and was a rapper under the name Straight Drop.
+Johnson had an established history of criminal charges and violence, as well as "ties to organized criminal gangs", and was a rapper under the name Straight Drop.

 Another suspect, 32-year-old Cornelius Smith (who was arrested for the theft of the car used in Dolph's murder), was indicted on first-degree murder, weapons possession, and theft charges on January 11.
 The same day, Johnson was captured by police in Indiana after law enforcement received over 500 tips leading to his arrest.
-27-year-old Shundale Barnett, a passenger of the vehicle Johnson was driving, was also arrested.
-On January 12, Johnson and Smith were indicted on first-degree murder and other criminal charges, while Barnett was charged with being an "after-the-fact accessory."
+A passenger, 27-year-old Shundale Barnett, of the vehicle Johnson was driving was also arrested.
+On January 12, Johnson and Smith were indicted on first-degree murder and other criminal charges, while Barnett was charged with being an "after-the-fact accessory".

-After Johnson and Smith struggled to find legal representation, they were given an ultimatum by Judge Lee Coffee: "If you have a lawyer hired, that's fine, but as I told you 10 days ago, I cannot allow you to sit in jail week after week, month after month, without a lawyer. … If you don't have a lawyer hired on [February 4], I'm going to hire a private attorney to represent both of you all."
+After Johnson and Smith struggled to find legal representation, they were given an ultimatum by Judge Lee Coffee: "If you have a lawyer hired, that's fine, but as I told you 10 days ago, I cannot allow you to sit in jail week after week, month after month, without a lawyer. ...
+If you don't have a lawyer hired on [February 4], I'm going to hire a private attorney to represent both of you all."
 On February 7, Johnson appeared in court again for "violating a sex offender registration charge" after reportedly being convicted of aggravated rape in 2015.
 He also claimed he was unable to afford to hire an attorney.
 On February 11, both Johnson and Smith pleaded not guilty to first-degree murder.

-On November 10, 2022, a third suspect was indicted for the murder of Young Dolph and the conspiracy to murder Thornton, 43-year-old Hernandez Govan, whom is alleged to have ordered the murder of Young Dolph.
+On November 10, 2022, a third suspect was indicted for the murder of Young Dolph and the conspiracy to murder Thornton, 43-year-old Hernandez Govan, who is alleged to have ordered the murder of Young Dolph at the behest of Yo Gotti's brother, Anthony "Big Jook" Mims.

-It is likely that the trial for those accused of murdering Young Dolph will not occur until 2024 due to the severity of charges and the discovery procedures by the defendants' attorneys.